manvendrarai2002/konoha_connect/README.md

+Of course\!
+Here is the modified `README.md` with the requested "Application Preview" section for your screenshots.

 # ✨ Konoha-Connect: A Full Stack Real-Time Chat App ✨

 Welcome to **Konoha-Connect**, a feature-rich, real-time chat application built with a modern technology stack.
 This project demonstrates a complete full-stack implementation, from user authentication and real-time messaging to cloud-based media handling, all wrapped in a Naruto-themed UI.